Using ChatGPT from OpenAI

 Prompt Examples

-Use these examples as starting points.
-Each section includes a quick prompt, an expanded version with more context and customization options, and a useful follow-up prompt.
-Replace the placeholder text with your own appropriate context, and do not include sensitive or restricted information unless the use is approved.
+Use these examples as starting points for ChatGPT Edu.
+Replace bracketed text with appropriate work context, and do not include restricted, regulated, or inappropriate information unless the use is approved.

 Quick prompt: